git/git.github.io/rev_news/drafts/edition-64.md

-  Junio in the meantime commented on the version 2 that it was not enough to check that the existing configuration had no unsupported "extension.*" configuration variable, but that instead the code should check that there is no "extension.*" configuration variable at all, as any such configuration variable could have an unsupported value.
+  Junio in the meantime commented on the version 2 that it was not enough to check that the existing configuration had no unsupported `extensions.*` configuration variable, but that instead the code should check that there is no `extensions.*` configuration variable at all, as any such configuration variable could have an unsupported value.
 Jonathan then agreed with Junio.